Chart Color Schemes

 Karrinyup - Gwelup - Carine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Karrinyup - Gwelup - Carine, as per the latest Census, comprised 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 59.6% houses and 40.4% other dwellings.
-Home ownership in Karrinyup - Gwelup - Carine was 42.8%, with the remaining dwellings either mortgaged (43.3%) or rented (13.9%).
-The median monthly mortgage repayment in the area was $2,500, compared to Perth metro's $1,950.
-The median weekly rent figure was recorded at $460, compared to Perth metro's $350.
-Nationally, Karrinyup - Gwelup - Carine's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure within Karrinyup - Gwelup - Carine, as evaluated at the latest Census, comprised 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Perth metro's 77.8% houses and 22.1% other dwellings.
+Meanwhile, the level of home ownership within Karrinyup - Gwelup - Carine was well beyond that of Perth metro, at 42.8%, with the remainder of dwellings either mortgaged (43.3%) or rented (13.9%).
+The median monthly mortgage repayment in the area was well above the Perth metro average at $2,500, while the median weekly rent figure was recorded at $460, compared to Perth metro's $1,907 and $350.
+Nationally, Karrinyup - Gwelup - Carine's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing